brodieG/aammrtf/README.md

   rm aammrtf.zip
 ```

-To re-install, simply delete the `aammrtf` folder and re-run the installation
-procedure (but make sure you don't save anything of your own in there).

-Then add tests files to the `"tests"` package subdirectory along with matching
+Once installed, add tests files to the `"tests"` package subdirectory along with
-`".Rout.save"` files with the output of running the test files.
-Read on for
+matching `".Rout.save"` files with the output of running the test files.
+Read
-more details.
+on for more details.

 > `aammrtf` will never be a CRAN package.
 It is small enough to embed in
 > packages.

+To re-install, delete previously installed files and repeat the installation
+step.

 ## Basic Usage